HathorNetwork/rfcs/text/0000-p2p-sync.md

 1. The syncing phase, where the peer must download all past blocks and transactions from the peer it's connecting to, so they both have the same history and get in sync.
 2. After the peers are synced, they both receive new transactions in real time when they are propagated into the network.

+## Tips

+A transaction is defined to be a tip if it has not being confirmed by any other transaction yet.
+We can also say a transaction is a tip at timestamp `T` if no other transaction has confirmed it until `T`.

+For example, a tx A with timestamp `t` is first confirmed by a tx B `d` seconds later.
+So, we can say that A is a tip during the interval `[t, t+d)` but is not a tip anymore because it has being confirmed.

 ## Syncing

 During the syncing phase the peers can exchange 6 different commands: GET-TIPS, TIPS, GET-NEXT, GET-DATA, DATA.